Discretizing

 continuous_columns = ["mpg", "displacement", "horsepower", "weight", "acceleration"]

-# Discretize the continous columns by specifying
+# Discretize the continuous columns

 df_discrete = bn.discretize(df, edges, continuous_columns, max_iterations=1)